-Born in Sydney, David Hansen studied singing with Andrew Dalton at the Sydney Conservatorium of Music, furthering his studies with James Bowman and David Harper.
+David Hansen was born in Sydney, Australia.
+He studied singing with Andrew Dalton at the Sydney Conservatorium of Music and furthered his studies with James Bowman and David Harper.

 In 2004, David made his European début for the Aix-en-Provence Festival in Purcell’s Dido and Aeneas.
 Shortly thereafter, he made his UK début in concerts with the Scottish Chamber Orchestra under the baton of Emmanuelle Haïm, as well as performing the title-role in Handel’s Fernando under Alan Curtis for the Spoleto Festival, Italy.